ranuhardi/SQL-Learning-Journey/week1_sql/day2_filtering_summary.md

 - `BETWEEN` selects values within a range (inclusive)
 - `LIKE` helps with pattern matching using wildcards (`%` for any number of characters, `_` for one character)

-🚀 Next Steps

-- Learn how to sort and limit query results using ORDER BY and LIMIT
-- Understand how to remove duplicates using DISTINCT
-- Keep practicing real-world filtering scenarios